 The trick with being able to find anything in your pack is to develop a system and stick to it.
 I consistently pack my backpack the same way each time so I know exactly where everything is.
-I addition I also use packing colour coded to keep everything together.
+I addition I also use colour coded packing cells to keep everything together.
 These packing cells have fluorescent zip pulls which means they are easy to spot at night and the colour coding means that when I am looking into my pack apart from the sizing difference I can very quickly spot what I am looking for even in low light.
 In addition these packing cells also provide an additional layer of waterproofing on my gear.

 Exped packing cells.
 These packing cells are extremely lightweight and will last much longer the large zip lock bags

-Most packs these days come with external attachment points and I have seen hikers with everything but the kitchen sink hanging from the various clips.
+Most packs these days come with external attachment points and I have seen hikers with everything but the kitchen sink hanging, and clanging from the various clips.
 Hanging gear from these external attachment points is a personal choice and one that I avoid as I find that things that hang off the pack can get caught up in the vegetation, create noise, or just plain annoy me.
 The exception to the rule here is that I will attach my hiking poles when they are not being used and my potty trowel.
 The trowel while attached externally sits within the external stretch pocket with the tent.

 Do a trial run with your fully loaded pack at home and make sure that it feels comfortable.
 An uncomfortable pack can mean that you loose focus at the wrong time and that can be dangerous.
 I would also suggest doing a shakedown hike before a major trip to ensure that the equipment is working and that your packing system is comfortable.
 Refine and adjust as you need to, particularly when you are changing gear.